-Decca quickly followed up with the more soulful ‘Here Comes The Night' (1964), 'Leave A little Love' (1964) and 'Try To Understand' all of which reached the lower end of the UK charts.
+Decca quickly followed up with the more soulful ‘Here Comes The Night' (1964), and 'Leave A little Love' (1964).
+'Try To Understand' (1965) was a bit more poppy and all reached the lower end of the UK charts.

-The relationship between artist and producer was not always as harmonious as her singing but the results in chart success gave her the most successful years in her career.
-All seven singles cut with Most made the UK Singles Chart.
-These included: 'Let's Pretend,' 'Love Loves To Love Love, ' 'Me The Peaceful Heart', 'Boy' and 'I'm A Tiger. '
+The relationship between artist and producer was not always as harmonious as her singing but the results in chart success gave her the most successful years (1967-68) in her career.
+All seven singles cut with Most made the UK Top Ten Singles Chart.
+These included: 'Let's Pretend'(1967), 'Love Loves To Love Love ' (1967) 'Me The Peaceful Heart' (1968), 'Boy' (1968) and 'I'm A Tiger' (1969)'.

-Lulu appeared with The Monkees at the Empire Pool, Wembley, in 1967 and there were rumours she and Davy Jones were an item.
-She would prove a credible actress and co-starred with Sidney Poitier in E. R. Braithwaite's 'To Sir with love' directed by James Clavell's Lulu also sang the title song.
+In 1967, Lulu appeared with The Monkees at the Empire Pool, Wembley, and quickly there were rumours she and Davy Jones were an item.

-Lulu was well on her way to become a polished performer and toured extensively.
+By now she had become a polished performer and toured extensively.
 In 1968 she co-hosted a new TV show (BBC) entitled Three Of A Kind, with Mike Yarwood.
 Lulu was such a hit she appeared regularly until 1975.
 Her popular variety shows went under various titles including: Lulu's Back In Town, Happening For Lulu, Lulu and It's Lulu, which featured Adrienne Posta.
-Her BBC series featured music and comedy sketches and star guests, including Jimi Hendrix, who chose to pay an impromptu tribute to Cream on live TV.
+Her BBC series featured music and comedy sketches and star guests, including Jimi Hendrix.
+TV history was made when Jimi Hendrix shocked everyone with an impromptu tribute to Cream on live TV.